tdjastrzebski/cppbuild/README.md

 Please do not hesitate to suggest fixes and improvements.
 Pull requests are more than welcome.

 Finally, if you find this tool useful, please give it a star.
 This way others will be able to find it more easily.

+# TODO
+* fix unhandled error if a file in "forcedInclude" does not exist
+* fix missing includes when actuall file name casing does not match the one specified in #include
+* use full dependency analysis and rebuild all the dependent file branch
+* fix depreciated typescript methods
+* update components